badaldesai/glowing-octo-disco/README.md

 - Log sources could contain logs from last year, from yesterday, even from 100 years ago.
 We won't know the timeframe of a log source until we start looking.
 - Consider what would happen when asked to merge 1 million log sources.
 Where might bottlenecks arise?

+A: For 1 million log sources we have to implement maxHeap and read which are oldest edited files and read files which are recent edits.

 There are two parts of the challenge which you'll see when diving into things.
 You can get started by running `npm start`.

 ## Submitting